aaronj1335/reading/books/gilead.md

 ---

+> Cataract that this world is, it is remarkable to consider what does abide in it

 ---

 > Any human face is a claim on you, because you can't help but understand the singularity of it, the courage and loneliness of it.
 But this is truest of the face of an infant.
 I consider that to be one kind of vision, as mystical as any.